China's HNA charity turns to former German official for leadership

 Roesler becomes the first chief executive of Hainan Cihang Charity Foundation Inc, a New York-based not-for-profit corporation, the foundation said Thursday.

-The foundation is the largest shareholder of HNA Group Co , the highly acquisitive Chinese conglomerate that holds large stakes in Hilton Worldwide Holdings and Deutsche Bank AG.
+The foundation is the largest shareholder of HNA Group Co [HNAIRC.UL], the highly acquisitive Chinese conglomerate that holds large stakes in Hilton Worldwide Holdings (HLT.N) and Deutsche Bank AG (DBKGn.DE).

 Officially registered with the New York attorney general in September, Hainan Cihang will focus at first on programs to provide healthcare, education and entrepreneurship, Roesler said in an interview with Reuters.